alondraorn/DH-150-Assignments/assignment08/README.md

 4) Thumbnail Elongation

-It was pointed out that the thumbnails/pictures I used in the original prototype lose their proper length and width ratios when stretched to fill the length of their corresponding design elements.
+It was pointed out that the thumbnails/pictures I used in the initial prototype lose their proper length and width ratios when stretched to fill the length of their corresponding design elements.
 Doing so made the pictures look weird and decreased the perceived quality of the interface.
 As a result, I resized the pictures so that they were proportional and used a black background to fill in the empty space.
 This black background is common in other media platforms to depict extra space that has not been taken up by an image.

-Original Prototype
+Initial Prototype
 ![originalproto](https://drive.google.com/uc?id=12OjOP-scnxi1SkikCzqAQ5pxiZhwXmPD)

 Revised Prototype
 ![imageplusdescription](https://drive.google.com/uc?id=1pprAiZpQLMzD9woOh9ygusIjoT-ZfkB8)

-Please submit one page documentation that contains your high-fidelity prototype:

-One image with the representative examples of screen designs (3-5 screens) Description of your decision making of the graphical interface design, including the choice of the color scheme and note if you considered/checked accessibility color contrast.
-One image with the wireflow with graphic design
-Link to the interactive prototype or embed window that shows the prototype.
-If you have multiple versions of prototypes by reflecting the evaluation with others, provide them with the description of what you learned from other’s feedback and what you have made the changes.